miklevin/MikeLev.in/_posts/2025-03-26-fastlite-todo-app.md

 ## Todo: Externalize Todo

+> Once bitten, twice shy.
+Projects like this will be 1-day (or less) projects.
+> Chasing rabbits down rabbit holes are forbodden!
+There's something about
+> non-breaking methodology, and even a binary-search diagnostic procedure when
+> things go unexpected... but that's for another article.

-I think you've got it right, Claude!
+**Me**: I think you've got it right, Claude!
 However, I will not be taking any sample generated code risking changes, drift and regression.
 Instead, I will always be copy/pasting now from an established template, sort of locking down the patterns for a guaranteed success methodology, only making modifications consistent with a non-breaking policy and avoiding downward spirals of cascading unintended consequences.
 And don't worry about data migration.
 I'm nuking the `.db` file.

 So we're ready to externalize the Todo app? `(tasks, Task)` no longer part of the `fast_app` return?